 Not properly following doctor’s recommendations can cause physical harm.
 Examples of potentially harmful actions that can result from low health literacy include:

 - Taking the wrong dose of a medication.

 - Taking a medication at the wrong time.

 - Not recognizing the effects of inappropriate dosing, side effects or drug interactions.

 - Failing to take appropriate actions for evaluation, treatment or follow-up.

-Here’s an example of the health impact of low health literacy:
+A few examples of the health impact of low health literacy.

 In 2020, Mayo Clinic published the results of a study of patients with heart failure.
 Researchers found an increased risk of hospitalization and death for patients with low health literacy.
 Why is health literacy so important for heart failure patients?
 These patients must closely follow an extensive list of self-care tasks, which requires a certain level of health literacy to properly understand why and how to take needed steps.
 For instance, these patients must regularly monitor their weight, blood pressure, and blood sugar levels.

 Another study published in 2020 found that surgical patients with low health literacy were more likely to experience a postoperative infection.
 Researchers followed 270 patients after colon and rectal operations.
 They found the “odds of having an infectious complication within a month after the operation were 4.5 times higher in patients with low health literacy compared with patients whose health literacy was adequate”.
 The infections ranged from minor infections such as superficial wound infections and and urinary tract infections to very, very serious infections such as septic shock and deep-space infections inside the belly.

 Low health literacy can lead to shame, stress, frustration, confusion, worry and poor self-esteem.
 Moreover, some patients avoid seeking care due to the emotional stress of low health literacy, which clearly impacts both emotional and physical health.